Ryz3D/dockj/README.md

 # dockj
-A small project to run and configure a jenkins in a docker configure with hopefully just one command.
+A small project to run and configure a jenkins in a docker container with hopefully just one command.